-Top-seeded Sabalenka beats Zheng to reach French Open semifinal
+No.1 Sabalenka to play defending champ Swiatek in French Open semifinal

-French Open: Aryna Sabalenka beats Zheng Qinwen to reach semifinal
+French Open: Sabalenka to play Swiatek in semifinal

-Three-time major winner Sabalenka defeats Olympic champion in straight sets at Roland Garros.
+Three-time major winner Aryna Sabalenka will face four-time French Open champion Iga Swiatek in a blockbuster semifinal.

 World number one Aryna Sabalenka has recovered from a slow start to systematically dismantle Paris Olympic champion Zheng Qinwen in a 7-6 (3), 6-3 victory that has sent her into the French Open semifinals.